Hey, what’s up guys, and in this Guide, I’m gonna be telling you about the best Sony lens for night photography.

 Built quality is outstanding, sharpness the image you get out of it, it’s worth the price, to be honest.

 The reason it’s better is that it doesn’t have any of those weird distortions.
 Really, it’s a fairly sharp lens.

-This is a full-frame manual lens available for almost every camera mount, including Sony, Canon, Nikon, Fuji, and Micro Four Thirds.
+This full-frame manual lens is available for almost every camera mount, including Sony, Canon, Nikon, Fuji, and Micro Four Thirds.